Skip to content

 Types of Code Complexity

-By marking distinctions between different code complexities, they can gauge the value of their team’s coding efforts more comprehensively and communicate this to stakeholders more effectively.
+By marking distinctions between different code complexities, team members can gauge the value of their development team’s coding efforts more comprehensively and communicate this to stakeholders more effectively.

 • Cyclomatic Complexity is an intricate complexity metric that quantifies the number of independent paths through a program’s source code.